totaljs/jComponent/readme.md

     this.set([path], value); // set/write the value
     this.emit(name, arg1, arg2); // The function triggers event within all components
-    this.html([value]); // Get or Set the value into the component element
+    this.html([value]); // Get or Set the value into the component element this.isInvalid(); // returns true if the component is not valid or dirty

     // this function formats the value according to formatters
     // it's called automatically (data-component-bind) when is value changed